-The national GP patient survey distributed 301 survey forms of which 108 were returned.
-This was a response rate of 36% which represented 2% of the practice population.
+The national GP patient survey distributed 265 survey forms of which 108 were returned.
+This was a response rate of 41% which represented 6% of the practice patient list.
 The results published in January 2016 showed the practice performance was variable compared to local CCG and national averages.
 For example:

-- 66% of respondents described their overall experience of the practice as fairly or very good (locally 82%, nationally 85%) - 53% of respondents said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area (locally 75%, nationally 78%) - 39% of respondents described their experience of making an appointment as good (locally 70%, nationally 73%) - 69% of respondents said they found the receptionists at the practice helpful (locally 85%, nationally 87%) - 93% of respondents said they had confidence and trust in the last GP they saw or spoke to (locally 94%, nationally 95%) - 98% of respondents said they had confidence and trust in the last nurse they saw or spoke to (locally 96%, nationally 97%)
+- 71% of respondents described their overall experience of the practice as fairly or very good (local CCG 82%, nationally 85%) - 54% of respondents said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area (local CCG 75%, nationally 78%) - 62% of respondents described their experience of making an appointment as good (local CCG 70%, nationally 73%) - 79% of respondents said they found the receptionists at the practice helpful (local CCG 85%, nationally 87%) - 95% of respondents said they had confidence and trust in the last GP they saw or spoke to (local CCG 94%, nationally 95%) - 99% of respondents said they had confidence and trust in the last nurse they saw or spoke to (local CCG 96%, nationally 97%)

-As part of the inspection process we asked for Care Ouality Commission (COC) comment cards to be completed by patients.
-We received 42 comment cards, 36 of which were positive, citing staff as being polite, respectful, caring and the service they received as being good.
-However, of those 36 comment cards, 14 also had comments relating to difficulty in accessing an appointment.
-A further six comment cards solely commented on access; making a total of 20 comment cards relating to issues around access.
+As part of the inspection process we asked for Care Quality Commission (CQC) comment cards to be completed by patients.
+We received 43 comment cards, which were positive about staff, citing them as being polite, respectful, caring and the service they received as being good.
+However, a few comments related to difficulty with telephone access and seeing the same GP for continuity of care.

-Whilst patients expressed confidence in the care received by the clinicians, there was clearly dissatisfaction among some patients regarding access to appointments.
-This was raised with the practice who informed us of the actions they had taken to improve access and patient satisfaction rates.
+The practice informed us of the actions they had taken to improve access and patient satisfaction rates.
 We saw evidence of a comprehensive action plan to address the issues.
-They had engaged with both the patient forum and patient representative group to look at how they could improve.
-It had been noted that the telephone system had previously been an issue and the practice had since introduced a new system which had improved telephone access.
-We were also informed that due to the loss of two salaried GPs they had heavily relied on GP locums which had impacted on patient continuity and satisfaction.
-They had since taken on four new salaried GPs which had reduced the need for locums and supported continuity of care for patients.
-They had also introduced the walk-in service to enable a quicker access to care.
-The practice acknowledged, however, they still had further work to do.
+We were informed that due to the loss of some salaried GPs they had heavily relied on GP locums which had impacted on patient continuity and satisfaction.
+They had since recruited some new salaried GPs which supported continuity of care for patients.
+We were also told of the plans to install a new telephone system to improve access to the practice.

-During the inspection we spoke with six patients of mixed age and gender, all of whom were positive about the practice.
-We also spoke with members of the patient forum and patient representative group who informed us how the practice engaged with them.
-Their views and comments were also positive.
+During the inspection we spoke with four patients who were positive about the practice.
+We also spoke with members of the patient forum who informed us how they engaged with the practice.